HIPAA Compliance Checklist for Small Healthcare Practices

 4. Create and Maintain HIPAA Policies and Procedures

-Every small healthcare practice must have written policies and procedures that outline how PHI is handled.
-These documents should cover everything from patient consent forms to how data breaches are reported and handled.
+Every small healthcare practice must have policies and procedures outlining how PHI is handled.
+These documents should cover everything from patient consent forms to how data breaches are reported and managed.

 Key Points: